17 Items You Need in Your Survival Kit

 - Weapon.
 The world is full of predators, both four-legged and two-legged.
 Disasters seem to make both types come out of the woodwork.
 Escaping the disaster merely to find yourself killed by a hungry attacker isn’t exactly the ending you are after.

-Your survival kit should be prepared based upon your personal circumstances.
+Your survival kit should be prepared based upon your circumstances.
 Keep in mind what the weather is like in your area.
 If it is cold, add warm clothes.
 If it is arid, you’ll want more water.
-It has to meet your needs, this is not a “one size fits all” scenario.
+It has to meet your needs.
+A survival kit is not a “one size fits all” scenario.

-If you try to carry everything that survivalists recommend, you’re going to have a very heavy pack.
+If you try to carry everything that survivalists recommend, you’re going to have a cumbersome pack.
 Before you bother bringing any item along, make sure you can and will use it.